eyalzh/peer-review-mcp/README.md

 ```

 Replace `/path/to/repo` with the correct path.
+Add the helper model (see list below) and the API key.

 Make sure to restart the MCP client (e.g. Claude Desktop) for the changes to take effect.

+For more information on how to configure the MCP server in Claude Dekstop, please refer to the [MCP documentation for Claude Desktop Users](https://modelcontextprotocol.io/quickstart/user)

+## Supported Helper Models

+This is work in progress.
+Currently, the following models are supported as helper models:
+- **claude-3-7-sonnet-20250219** (Claude Sonnet 3.7)
+- **gemini-2.5-flash-preview-04-17** (Gemini 2.5 Flash)
+- **gemini-2.5-pro-preview-03-25** (Gemini 2.5 Pro)